Working with Reports, Batch Jobs, and XMLports

 Using Saved Settings

 Using saved settings is a fast and reliable way to consistently generate reports that contain the correct data.
 After you set the Use default value from box to a saved settings entry, you can change any of the options and filters before previewing or saving the report.
-The changes that you make will not be saved to the saved settings entry you selected, but they will be saved to the Last used options and filters.
+The changes that you make will not be saved to the saved settings entry you selected, but they will be saved to the Last used options and filters entry.

 Previewing a Report